CyberSecuriTim/osticket-ticket-lifecycle/README.md

 <h2>

- STAGE 0: Access the Windows 10 VM hosted in Azure that was created in the [previous lab](https://github.com/CyberSecuriTim/osticket-post-install-config) with a working installation and the requisite osTicket post-installation configurations
+ STAGE 0: Access the Windows 10 VM hosted in Azure that was created in the [previous lab](https://github.com/CyberSecuriTim/osticket-post-install-config) which has a working installation and the requisite osTicket post-installation configurations

  </h2>